ARCTraining/hpc2-software/book/course/containers.md

 That's the short answer.
 The longer answer is, you generally shouldn't want to.
 Docker is excellent for running web services in containerised environments, but doesn't really have a security model that suits HPC, due to the way it works.
-Singularity/Apptainer solve this by allowing you to use Docker containers, but via a tool that uses an alternative security model, where containers run with the permissions of the user who is running them.
+Apptainer solves this by allowing you to use Docker containers, but via a tool that uses an alternative security model, where containers run with the permissions of the user who is running them.
 That makes them perfect for HPC, where we want all your work to run as your user.

 ## Singularity vs Apptainer